 - Always let your child know you are going to leave but will be back later to pick them up.
 If your child gets upset at this point, we recommend sticking to your routine

-- Leave them with one of the teachers or some other children rather than just on their own
+- Leave them with one of the teachers rather than just on their own

 - Always leave as soon as you have said your goodbyes